City Gun Violence

 Gun violence is prevalent in many U.S. cities, particularly in historically underfunded neighborhoods.
 It spreads through social networks and intensifies long-standing inequities and public health disparities.

 There are a wide variety of evidence-informed solutions to reducing gun violence and increasing safety in these communities.
-This includes violence intervention programs, Victims of Crime Act (VOCA) funding, and crime prevention through environmental design.
+These community violence intervention programs include street outreach, Hospital-Based Violence Intervention Programs, and more.
 City governments should partner with local advocates, residents, survivors, and researchers to ensure that applied strategies are appropriate for and responsive to local contexts.

 Why is it an issue?